 Walk the talk.
 This kept ringing my ears throughout this process that took us months.

-For the change to happen, one thing I ensured to happen was the commitment of leaders, not only at the top of the organisation but also across different levels within departments in adapting to the utilisation of the CRM system which would yield benefits for the organisation in a longer run.
+For the change to happen, one thing I ensured to happen was the commitment of leaders, not only at the top of the organisation but also across different levels within departments in adapting to the utilisation of the CRM system which would yield benefits for the organisation in a longer run, (check out this CRM software in USA).

 The leaders were willing to provide a listening ear on how we could improve and they also made consistent reinforcement to their team on the importance of the change and were held accountable to track progress.